eetgeenappels/ColliAI/readme.md

 # ColliAI

 ColliAI is a presonal assistant telegram bot.
-Powererd by llama.cpp
+Powererd by llama.cpp and chromadb

 ## How to install dependencies